gojek/consul-envoy-xds/README.md

 ## Building it

-1. We use Glide for dependency management, instructions to install it can be found [here](http://glide.sh/).
+1. We use Dep for dependency management, instructions to install it can be found [here](https://github.com/golang/dep).
 2. Fetch dev dependencies and create dev config (application.yml) from sample.

    ```